jessicaswareena/Marketing-Analysis_FlexLife/README.md

 •	Traffic volume is not the primary constraint; the friction appears after users have already expressed strong intent.

 This immediately points the organization away from “buy more traffic” and toward improving how existing visitors are handled.

-The entire interactive dashboard can be downloaded [here.](https://app.powerbi.com/reportEmbed?reportId=a3ef3576-0b10-4fa9-b204-86aae5564972&autoAuth=true&ctid=750d3a3f-1f46-4da2-8a64-7605e75ea2f9)

-All SQL queries used for this analysis can be found [here.](https://github.com/jessicaswareena/Marketing-Conversion-Funnel-Revenue-Optimization-Analysis/tree/cab7bdeceff8d8dae7c29d7642be97f4e34dd197/SQL%20Queries)

 <h2 align="center"> Insights Deep Dive </h2>